benjamin-allen/nuctex/README.md

 #NuCTex
-The Null C Text Engine is an attempt to create a singleplayer game engine in the style of the Multi User Dungeons of the '80s and '90s.
+The Null C Text Engine is an attempt to create a singleplayer game engine in the style of the Multi User Dungeons and text adventure games of the '80s and '90s.
 The goal is to create a functional game as practice for an implementation of an actual MUD engine in the future.

+#Goals
+The short-term goal is to create a game that is text-based in style and execution but MUD-like in size and story detail.

+The long-term goal is to create a fully functional engine from which any user can create a game with locations, monsters, and puzzles to solve.

 ##Development Status
 NuCTex is currently in pre-alpha development, meaning that it is in no way a